kindy/dspack/spec.md

 when some time read `row_length` as `0` but `src` not reach `eof`, parser will restart again(looking for `meta_length`).

-at begin, read meta head length from first 2 bytes, if all bits is 1, read 2 more bytes. when got meta head length, read meta info.
+at begin, read meta head length from first 2 bytes, if all bits is 1, read 2 more bytes.<br>
+when got meta head length, read meta info.

 in meta info: